sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 => 4
 ```

-## Ruby :: Strings
+## Strings

-A string is a series of text characters.
-You can use strings to hold names, email addresses, phone numbers, and a million other things.
-Ruby’s strings are special because even very large strings are highly efficient to work with (this isn’t true in many other languages).

 The easiest way to specify a string is to surround it either with double quotes (") or single quotes (').
 The two types of quotes work a little differently

 Single-quoted strings are referred to as
-_'string literals'_; they interpret their contents as a literal sequence
+`string literals`; they interpret their contents as a literal sequence
 of characters, with only two recognized escape sequences - `\'` and `\\`.

 In contrast, double-quoted strings (" ") support a much wider variety of escape
 characters, including `\n` (new line), `\t` (tab), and `\s` (space); if `\n`
 appeared in a single-quoted string, it would be interpreted as the
 character `\` followed by the character `\n`, rather than a new line.

+Here they are used to create the same output.

 ```ruby
 'it\'s a great day' => "it's a great day"